masterblogger/rhinopython_furniture/README.md

     block layer

- See also for visual documentation at youtube:
+ See also my video documentation at youtube:

  Shelf => https://youtu.be/y1FpRgN4u1E